A RECIPE FOR SUCCES! HELP US RAISE $20,000!

 At the COMPASS 25th Anniversary Dinner, the Board of Directors named the scholarship fund after former Executive Director, David W. Manzo.
 David began working at COMPASS in 1980 and was the Executive Director from 1984 through 2004.

-In order to mitigate the short and long-term effects that come with the intersectionality of poverty, health, and child development, COMPASS established the Help Fund.
+In order to mitigate the short and long-term effects that come with the intersectionality of poverty, health, and child development, COMPASS established, and recently dedicated, the John J. Lydon Help Fund.
 This fund assists families with emergency assistance with groceries, clothing, housing, and education for youth.
 Families that are experiencing a dire situation where they need help with accessing basic needs can apply for small grants through the Help Fund.
-Over the past year, 31 requests for grants were approved, totaling over $6,300.
+Over the past year, 70 requests for grants were approved, totaling over $30,000.

 We are dedicated to providing high quality responsive services to families in crisis.
 Your donation helps us distribute emergency assistance with groceries, clothing, housing, and education to youth and families.